rusty-cluster/knowledge/english/target-structures.md

-## had better

-means that you should do something.
-If you don't do this thing, there will be a problem or danger in the future.

-## enough and too
+## Enough and too

-This bed is big enough - It's a good size for me. \
+This bed is big enough - It's a good size for me
-This bed is not big enough - It needs to be bigger \
-This bed is too big - It needs to be smaller
+This bed is not big enough - It needs to be bigger This bed is too big - It needs to be smaller

-adjective/adverb + enough \
+adjective/adverb + enough
-enough + noun \
+enough + noun
 too + adjective

 > The zebra ran quickly enough to escape from the lion.

-## used to
+## Used to

-something happened often in the past, but doesn't happen now
+Something often happened in the past, but doesn't happen now

 I/we/he/she/etc. + used to + basic verb (be, go, play etc.)
 > She used to love chocolate, but now she doesn't eat it.